-The cost of accommodation in Amsterdam continues to rise and this is especially the case the closer one moves to the city centre.
-For this reason, many expats choose to look for property in smaller villages outside the city.
+The cost of accommodation in Amsterdam continues to rise, particularly in and around the city centre.
+For this reason, many expats choose to look for property in outlying suburbs or smaller villages outside the city.

 Finding suitable accommodation in Amsterdam can be a challenge as demand often exceeds supply.

 There are various online property portals that can be used to search for accommodation, including Engel & Völkers and Pararius.
 Word of mouth and networking with local contacts through social media platforms may also prove useful.